GitGTBoot/DataVisualization-Project/README.md

  We have used D3.js , Plotly and Leaflet libraries to provide the basic framework for building the USA gun violence information maps and the different types of charts .

 Darkmode.js was an additional Javascript library that we used to enhance the user experience.

-### User-driven interaction

-1)	The web page / dashboard will be designed to contain a navigation bar with dropdown menu for the user to choose different views.
-2)	The USA gun information map will contain different layer groups allowing the user to choose different visualizations

  ## link to the primary GitHub repository